Texas Vandalism Insurance Claims

 5) Refusing to Accept the Insured’s Evidence: In many cases, you can bend over backwards to present an insurance company with evidence of your damages.
 Even when you do everything that has been asked, the insurance company may simply reject your evidence of damages.

 We have helped hundreds of policyholders recover what is owed to them.
 Our approach is to present a complete proof of loss package to the insurance company aimed at forcing them to pay withing strict time periods.
-If your vandalism claim has been delayed, denied, or underpaid, we encourage you to contact Johns Law Firm for a no-cost consultation where we evaluate your case and explain your options.
+If your vandalism claim has been delayed, denied, or underpaid, we encourage you to contact Johns Law Firm, PLLC for a no-cost consultation where we evaluate your case and explain your options.